gravity-technologies/grvt-ts-sdk/README.md

 ### WebSocket Client

-The WebSocket client supports real-time data streaming and follows the same authentication mechanism as the REST API client.
+The WebSocket client supports real-time data streaming and follows the same authentication mehanism as the REST API client.

 ```typescript
 import { GrvtWsClient, EGrvtEnvironment } from '@grvt/sdk';